On the instability of travelling wave solutions for the transport-Stokes equation: Simulations of transport-Stokes equation using a finite element method

 \subsubsection{Results and comments}

 We have plotted in Figure~\ref{Fig:res_nonborne} an example of simulation of the Transport-Stokes equation in $\R^3$, using an axisymmetric model and the numerical method presented above, with $R^*=40$ and $\delta_t = 0.025$.
 We observe an analogous behaviour as in the case of the fall of a droplet in a cylindrical tank: starting from a spherical patch, small clusters of density $1$ are released above the droplet, resulting in a loss of matter near its axis of symmetry, eventually conducting to the formation of a shape reminiscent of a torus.
+We emphasize that one can observe, at the level of the video, the departure from the closed Hadamard–Rybczynski toroidal circulation which are reminiscent of the observations described in \cite{MNG}.